Iranian exiles protest, demand prosecution of president-elect

 In an online address, Pompeo described the Iranian presidential election as “in fact, a boycott and the regime knows it”.
 “This is a show laid bare for the entire world to see,” Pompeo said.

-Pompeo denounced Raisi as a leader who had been hand-picked by Iran's supreme leader, leader Ayatollah Ali Khamenei, to "inflict pain, frighten, continue to loot, and to plunder" on behalf of the theocracy.
+He denounced Raisi as a leader who had been hand-picked by Iran’s supreme leader, Ayatollah Ali Khamenei, to “inflict pain, frighten, continue to loot, and to plunder” on behalf of the theocracy.

+Iran hit back, with a foreign ministry spokesman accusing “bought western politicians”, including Pompeo, of selling themselves cheap “for a Europe-hosted circus arranged by a once Saddam-backed terrorist cult with Iranian blood on its hands.”

+"Insatiable thirst for $$ & anti-Iran obsession is driving shameful western hypocrisy," foreign ministry spokesman Saeed Khatibzadeh wrote in a tweet here.

 Our Standards: The Thomson Reuters Trust Principles.